 INFORMATION ON STATUTORY OBJECTIVES AND REQUIREMENTS

-75% of Families Assisted are Very Low Income
+75% of Families Assisted Are Very Low Income

 HUD will verify compliance with the statutory requirement that at least 75% of the households assisted by the MTW PHA are very low income for MTW public housing units and MTW HCVs through HUD systems.
 The MTW PHA should provide data for the actual households served reported in the “Local, Non-Traditional: Tenant-Based”; “Local, Non-Traditional: Property-Based”; and “Local, Non-Traditional: Homeownership” categories.
 Do not include households reported in the “Local, Non-Traditional Services Only” category.